 Treat your dog to a fancy new collar and plan a date to a local restaurant that welcomes pets.
 Check EddieEatsOut.com for restaurants that make a special effort for dogs.
 The site includes eateries in New York City, California, Maine, Delaware and Florida.

-Gabriel’s Angels in Phoenix offers pet therapy for abused, neglected and at-risk children, nurturing their ability to love and trust by having them work with animals.
-“When celebrating or honoring our beloved dogs, we also must celebrate the affect they have on humans — especially children,” says Leslie Sonnenklar, a Gabriel’s Angels board member.
+Another of the 7 ways to celebrate your dog – Gabriel’s Angels in Phoenix offers pet therapy for abused, neglected and at-risk children, nurturing their ability to love and trust by having them work with animals.
+“When celebrating or honoring our beloved animals, we also must celebrate the affect they have on humans — especially children,” says Leslie Sonnenklar, a Gabriel’s Angels board member.
 Consider volunteering with an organization like Gabriel’s Angels.
 You can also purchase Angel Wings certificates through the group to honor others and support the charity.

 6. Help other dog owners

-Because of the economy, this is also one of the 7 ways to celebrate your dog – as many owners may be struggling to either keep their pet or to provide adequate care and medical attention, says Amy D. Shojai, a certified animal behavior consultant and the author of more than 20 canine and cat care books.
-Consider holding a dog walk to raise funds for a local veterinary clinic’s Good Samaritan fund, intended to assist needy owners in paying for medical care, suggests Shojai.
-Or collect dog food for local pantries, since their clients often have pets as well.
+Because of the economy, many owners may be struggling to either keep their pet or to provide adequate care and medical attention, says Amy D. Shojai, a certified animal behavior consultant and the author of more than 20 dog and cat care books.
+Consider holding a walk to raise funds for a local veterinary clinic’s Good Samaritan fund, intended to assist needy dog owners in paying for medical care, suggests Shojai.
+Or collect pet food for local pantries, since their clients often have pets as well.

 7. Add to your family

-Consider adopting another pet or convincing a friend to adopt a pet from a shelter, says Lynn.
+Consider adopting another canine or convincing a friend to adopt from a shelter, says Lynn.
 “Dogs like friends.
 If you get one, why not get two?”
 If you can’t adopt, consider making a donation to your local shelter, whether it’s cash, bags of food or even old towels and sheets.

-Most of all, remember that your dog is a treasured family member that deserves to be celebrated, says Lynn.
-Whether you do something special for your dog or for other dogs, you’ll be honoring that relationship.
+Most of all, remember that they are a treasured family member that deserves to be celebrated, says Lynn.
+Whether you do something special for your pet or for other animals, you’ll be honoring that relationship.

 Attribution – TheDogDaily.com and EntirelyPets.com